 This is a beautiful hotel, and I take a walk around every morning, after finishing breakfast.

 Dream Island Hotel is actually a rather open place without gates and such, but Santorini is generally a safe place.
 The hotel room doors are opened by good old keys, not swanky key-cards.

-Dream Island Hotel is located about 10 minutes’ walk from the main square of Fira, where the bus terminal, taxi station, and all the eateries are at, so it’s very accessible.
-Over at the square, you can visit the museum, have lunch or snacks, take a walk for excellent views, take the cable-car down to the port, or catch a bus to visit Oia and catch the famous Santorini sunset there.
+Dream Island Hotel is located within 10 minutes’ walk from the main square of Fira, where the bus terminal, taxi station, and all the eateries are at, so that makes it a very accessible.
+Over at the square, you can visit the museum, have lunch or snacks, take a walk for excellent views, take the cable-car down to the port, or catch a bus to visit the postcard-perfect Oia and catch the famous Santorini sunset there.

 Free Airport Transfer

 Dream Island Hotel‘s staff will contact you after you have made a booking (I booked through Booking.com), to arrange to pick you up at the airport when you arrive.
 Konstantina, the daughter of the hotel-owners, picked me up when I reached on Monday night, while her Dad sent me to the airport when I left on Saturday morning.
 This service is kindly offered by them free of charge, and much appreciated when I’m travelling solo!

 I had a really comfortable stay being a solo traveller on this island.
 Hope you find this hotel review helpful for your next Santorini stay!

 Address: Fira Santorini, Φηρά Θήρας 847 00, Greece

 Disclosure: This blogpost contains affiliate link(s).
 If you make a booking through the link(s), my website receives a really tiny commission at no extra costs to you.
 The commission helps to offset costs to keep up with this website, your support is much appreciated!